Techvo-LLC/django_switchvox_archive/README.md

 ## What it does:
   1. Recurses through the recordings directory
   2. Collects the XML data for each WAV/XML pair
-  3. Uploads data and relative filepath to the audio recording to MYSQL Database
+  3. Uploads data and relative filepath to the audio recording to MySQL Database
   4. Displays the collected information in a table on index.php to with an available download link that will download the audio recording to the user's local machine.

 ## How to use: